jasper225/Detach/README.md

-Detach - A Chrome Extension to interrupt doomscrolling and redirect your attention toward healthier habits.
+Detach - A Chrome and Firefox Extension to interrupt doomscrolling and redirect your attention toward healthier habits.

 Doomscrolling — endlessly scrolling through negative feeds — drains time and mental energy.